St Stephen Parish Neighbourhood Plan

 Pre-Submission Version (Regulation 14) Consultation

-This Pre-Submission Consultation is in accordance with the requirements of the Localism Act 2011 and Regulation 14 of the Neighbourhood Planning (General) Regulations 2015 (as amended).
+The Pre-Submission Consultation period is now over.
+The consultation was run in accordance with the requirements of the Localism Act 2011 and Regulation 14 of the Neighbourhood Planning (General) Regulations 2015 (as amended).

-The consultation period runs for eight weeks from midday on Monday 5 October to Monday 30 November.
-This is an extended consultation to take account of the restrictions imposed as a result of the Covid-19 outbreak.
+The consultation period ran for eight weeks from midday on Monday 5 October to Monday 30 November.
+Results from this consultation will be published on this webpage shortly

 The St Stephen Neighbourhood Plan is based upon the thoughts, concerns and aspirations of local residents, as identified by the Community Survey – sent out to every household in the Parish – and the numerous public meetings that have taken place.